COVID-19 vaccine: Subunit vaccines

 Subunit vaccines present one or more antigens without introducing whole pathogen particles.
-The antigens involved are often protein subunits, but they can be any molecule fragment of the pathogen.
+The antigens involved are often protein subunits, but they can be any pathogen-derived molecule or its fragment.

-The authorized vaccines of this type include the peptide vaccine EpiVacCorona, ZF2001, MVC-COV1901, Corbevax, the Sanofi–GSK vaccine, and Soberana 02 (a conjugate vaccine).
+The authorized vaccines of this type include the peptide vaccine ZF2001, MVC-COV1901, Corbevax, the Sanofi–GSK vaccine, and Soberana 02 (a conjugate vaccine).
 Bimervax (selvacovatein) was approved for use as a booster vaccine in the European Union in March 2023.
+The Novavax COVID‑19 vaccine is another subunit vaccine.
+This vaccine is produced by infecting moth cells with a modified baculovirus vector, which contains a gene for a SARS-CoV-2 spike protein.

-The V451 vaccine was in clinical trials that were terminated after it was found that the vaccine may potentially cause incorrect results for subsequent HIV testing.
+The clinical trials of V451 vaccine were terminated after it was found that the vaccine may potentially cause incorrect results for subsequent HIV testing.

-Virus-like particle vaccines

-The authorized vaccines of this type include the Novavax COVID‑19 vaccine.
+Virus-like particle (VLP) vaccines are one type of subunit vaccines.
+They look similar to viruses, but do not contain any RNA or DNA, and are non-replicating.
+They can be stored in a fridge, rather than using extreme cold like mRNA vaccines.
+One such vaccine, Covifenz, was authorized for use in 2022 in Canada, but later withdrawn.

 Other types

 Additional types of vaccines that are in clinical trials include multiple DNA plasmid vaccines, at least two lentivirus vector vaccines, a conjugate vaccine, and a vesicular stomatitis virus displaying the SARS‑CoV‑2 spike protein.

 Scientists investigated whether existing vaccines for unrelated conditions could prime the immune system and lessen the severity of COVID19 infections.
-There is experimental evidence that the BCG vaccine for tuberculosis has non-specific effects on the immune system, but there is no evidence that this vaccine is effective against COVID19.
+There is experimental evidence that the BCG vaccine for tuberculosis has non-specific effects on the immune system, but clinical trials showed this vaccine is not effective against COVID19.

+Formulation

+An immunological adjuvant is a substance formulated with a vaccine to elevate the immune response to an antigen, such as the COVID19 virus or influenza virus.
+Adjuvants used in COVID19 vaccine formulations may be particularly effective for technologies using the inactivated COVID19 virus and recombinant protein-based or vector-based vaccines.